 Crown lengthening is often required when your tooth needs a new crown or other restoration.
 The edge of that restoration is deep below the gum tissue and not immediately accessible.
 It is also usually too close to the bone or below the bone.

 Crown lengthening allows our doctors to reach the edge of the restoration, ensuring a proper fit to the tooth.
 It should also provide enough tooth structure so the new restoration will not come loose in the future.
 This allows you to clean the edge of the restoration when you brush and floss to prevent decay and gum disease.

 Crown lengthening takes approximately one hour but will largely depend on the amount of teeth involved and if any amount of bone will need to be removed.
 The procedure is usually performed under conscious sedation (IV) and involves a series of small incisions around the tissue to separate the gums from the teeth.
 Even if only one tooth requires the procedure, it will probably be necessary to adjust the surrounding teeth to enable a more even reshaping.
 In some cases, extraction of a small amount of bone will be necessary as well.

-When Dr. Horn is satisfied that the teeth have sufficient exposure and the procedure is completed, the incisions will be cleaned with sterile water.
+When Dr. Horn and Dr. Piche are satisfied that the teeth have sufficient exposure and the procedure is completed, the incisions will be cleaned with sterile water.
 Sutures and sometimes a protective bandage are then placed to help secure the new gum-to-tooth relationship.
 Your teeth will look noticeably longer immediately after surgery because the gums have now been repositioned.
 You may need to be seen in one or two weeks to remove the sutures and evaluate your healing.
 The surgical site should be completely healed in approximately six to eight weeks following the procedure.